katheroine/docker.lab/basics/dockerfile_instructions.md

 ```dockerfile
 RUN [OPTIONS] [ "<command>", ... ]
 ```

-The `RUN` instruction will execute any commands *to create a new layer on top of the current image*.
-The added layer is used in the next step in the Dockerfile.

 The *shell form* is most commonly used, and lets you break up longer instructions into multiple lines, either using newline escapes, or with heredocs: